Creating an Electromagnet Elementary School Activity

 Students begin to make sense of the phenomenon of electricity through learning about circuits.
 Students use the disciplinary core idea of using evidence to construct an explanation as they learn that charge movement through a circuit depends on the resistance and arrangement of the circuit components.
 Students also explore the disciplinary core ideas and crosscutting concepts of energy and energy transfer in the context of energy from a battery.
 In one associated hands-on activity, students build and investigate the characteristics of series circuits.
 In another activity, students design and build flashlights.

-Make Your Own Recycled Paper Elementary School Activity
+The Dirty Water Project: Design-Build-Test Your Own Water Filters Elementary School Activity